I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 They could be authentic, even.
 Lost masterpieces, somehow obtained from the surface.

-Of course, the alternative is that the labyrinth at some point learned the pastoral style.
+Of course, the alternative is that the labyrinth at some point learned the Geometric style.

 Ropes span chasms.
 Keys unlock doors.
 Paintings belong in a gallery.